NightwindDev/Tweak-Tutorial/p9_mshookivar.md

 ## Alternative to `MSHookIvar`

-`valueForKey` is an alternative to `MSHookIvar` when it cannot be used.
+`-valueForKey:` is an alternative to `MSHookIvar` when it cannot be used.
 Its syntax looks like this:

 ```objc
 [object valueForKey:name_of_ivar];